ATTENTION: Field Ornithology has been postponed until the Fall of 2020. Check back soon for dates!

 Audience: Adults, children 14+

-Join us for the 11th Annual Field Ornithology Course!
+Join the Kellogg Bird Sanctuary and Josh Haas from Hawks on the Wing for the 12th annual Field Ornithology Course!
 This engaging, hands-on learning experience will help you learn more about the fascinating world of birds and improve your bird watching and identification skills.
-Each two part lecture will include a talk from a state or local scientist/ expert followed by an identification lesson.
-Field trips visit local birding hot spots and are led by experienced birders.
-All skill levels are welcome!
+Each two-part lecture will include talks from a state or local scientist/expert followed by an identification lesson led by Josh.
+Josh’s dynamic teaching style will encourage students to take information shared in the classroom outside in the field!

 The Field Ornithology Course is a 5-week course for adults and open to the general public.
 Lectures are Tuesday evenings from 6-8:30 pm and cover topics including bird identification, natural history, behavior, conservation, and more.